jthingelstad/thingles.github.io/_posts/2008/2008-06-03-bricking-my-linksys-wtr-54gs.md

 ![WTR-54GS-Brick.gif]({{ site.url }}{% link /assets/posts/2008/wtr-54gs-brick.gif %})

 I've had a [Linksys WTR-54GS](http://www.linksys.com/servlet/Satellite?c=L_Product_C2&childpagename=US%2FLayout&cid=1122062241008&pagename=Linksys%2FCommon%2FVisitorWrapper) for a while now.
-[I've used it quite a bit](/thingelstad/linksys-wtr-54gs-making-travel-better-for-internet-junkies).
+[I've used it quite a bit]{% link _posts/2007/2007-12-04-linksys-wtr-54gs-making-travel-better-for-internet-junkies.md %}.
 It's nice to get to a hotel that doesn't have wireless and pop the WTR-54GS in and you've got your very own private, secure WiFi network.
 This is a good thing for our trip since we are traveling with two laptops and two iPhones and WiFi is a must have.

 When in Seattle I did some research on hacking the WTR-54GS and putting [DD-WRT](http://www.dd-wrt.com/) on it.
 This sounded great to me, since Linksys has done a horrible job supporting this device.
 It is now discontinued so effectively it's dead and DD-WRT gives a great way to put a Linux based system on it and get a ton of additional functionality.
 Great!